TelloVilla/CombinedLetters/README.md

 An application that will go though an Input folder and match together admission and scholarship letters based on student ids and combining them into a single file to save paper

-## Test Command
+## Test Generator Command

-Creates date folders in the input folder for
+Creates date folders in the input folder for Admissions and Scholarships across 30 days.
+Generates random student ids and creates admission files and scholarship files based on it.
+A corresponding scholarship is created every other time so only have of admissions have a matching scholarship letter on a date.

 ## Installation and Running